squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

 `icon`{ #toggle-icon }

 :   :octicons-milestone-24: Default: _none_ · :octicons-alert-24: Required –
-    This property must point to a valid icon path referencing [any icon bundled with the theme][custom icons], or the build will not succeed.
-Some popular
+    This property must point to a valid icon path referencing any icon bundled with the theme, or the build will not succeed.
+Some popular combinations:
-    combinations:

     * :material-toggle-switch-off-outline: + :material-toggle-switch: – `material/toggle-switch-off-outline` + `material/toggle-switch`
     * :material-weather-sunny: + :material-weather-night: – `material/weather-sunny` + `material/weather-night`